Symmetries, Length Scales, Magnetic Response and Skyrmion Chains in Nematic Superconductors: Vortices and Skyrmions

 \subsection{Solutions}

-We will first consider vortex solutions in the basal plane, with normal $\hat{x}_3=(0,0,1)$.
+To find the vortex solutions we transform the anisotropy matrices according to \eqref{eq:trid} and use the same Newton flow algorithm described in appendix B. We will first consider vortex solutions in the basal plane, with normal $\hat{x}_3=(0,0,1)$.
 The $n=1$ solution for $\eta = 3$ with boundary phase difference $\delta_{12}=0$ is plotted in figure \figref{Fig:charge1}.
 While this solution has been previously considered \cite{zyuzin2017nematic}, the intricate symmetry of the system was not discussed.
 So we can ask which, if any, of the symmetries in the symmetries section leave this vortex solution unchanged?
 Such a symmetry must be orientation preserving (else it maps $n=1$ configurations to $n=-1$ configurations), and must leave $\theta_{12}$ unchanged (else it changes the boundary condition).
 The sole candidate for $\delta_{12}=0$ is the composition of \eqref{eq:refsym} and \eqref{eq:conjsym} (in either order as they commute),

 The numerical solution in \figref{Fig:charge1} exhibits precisely this reflexion symmetry, about the axis connecting the two fractional vortices.
 The mixed symmetry in \eqref{eq:conjsym} implies that changing the boundary phase difference $\delta_{12}$ is equivalent to rotating the basal plane.
 Hence, rotating $\delta_{12}$ in \figref{Fig:charge1} causes the reflexion axis of the solution to rotate by $\delta_{12}/2$, which can be seen in \figref{Fig:charge1}.
 Also, while the energies of the vortex and anti-vortex are degenerate, the symmetry that produces the anti-vortex from the vortex reflects the free energy density, magnetic flux magnitude $|B_3|$ and phase difference $\theta_{12}$ in the line orthogonal to the symmetry axis of the vortex solution ($y$-axis for $\delta_{12} = 0$) as can be seen in \figref{Fig:charge1}.
 Finally, we note that there is no spontaneously generated in plane magnetic field in the basal plane.
 This can be seen by substituting the translationally invariant ansatz for the basal plane into the non-linear equations of motion in \eqref{eq:eom}, leading to $B_1 = B_2 = 0$ being a trivial solution despite $B_3 \neq 0$ and $\psi_\alpha \neq u_\alpha$.
 In addition, this is predicted by the length scales, as the mixed or coupled magnetic modes in the basal plane couple only $B_3$ and the matter fields, whereas $B_1$ and $B_2$ completely decouple.